bbauska/TUMx-DWAPNx/README.md

 of this course to create the site and then use the D3.js library for the visualization itself.

-Let\'s take another look at the architecture of this application.
+Let&apos;s take another look at the architecture of this application.

 The back-end is the Node.js application that you were presented previously and at this

-point, we\'re going to look at the front-end, which is going to be the website.
+point, we&apos;re going to look at the front-end, which is going to be the website.

 This website will also contain JavaScript and JavaScript will be used to query our

-API for the relationships of these characters, which we\'ll then return them as JSON data.
+API for the relationships of these characters, which we&apos;ll then return them as JSON data.

-And once we have it, we\'ll try to visualize it nicely.
+And once we have it, we&apos;ll try to visualize it nicely.

 The first step in this is to use the **Pug** templating and engine and compile template into